sbednarz/scilab/2020/02/README.md

 Visit the page: https://www.wolframalpha.com/input/?i=x%5E2%3D16

 Try to plot a similar graph using Scilab.
-Load the script (script01.sce)[script01.sce], and try to understand line-by-line the script.
+Load the script [script01.sce](script01.sce), and try to understand line-by-line the code.
 Go to to consone, and type x <ENTER> or use the variable browser to inspect x content.
 What is role of "linspace" function?